StackVista/stackstate-docs/configure/health/send-health-data/transactional_increments.md

 Every health Transactional Increments data payload has the following details:

 * **increment** - An increment objects needs to be present on every message.
-This enables Rancher Observability to track the complete chain of messages and be able to detect when a retransmission of data, or an unexpected gap in the data is occurring.
+This enables SUSE Observability to track the complete chain of messages and be able to detect when a retransmission of data, or an unexpected gap in the data is occurring.
 It carries the following fields as increment metadata:
   * **checkpoint** - Object providing the checkpoint that belongs the `check_states` present in the message, it has two fields:
     * **offset** - The offset asigned to the messages by the streaming pipeline.
 For example, Kafka offset.
     * **batch_index** - Optional.
 When using a single message to accumulate several `check_states` the batch index represents the latest index that's present in the message, allowing to send big batches in separate api calls.
   * **previous_checkpoint** - Optional.
 Represents the previously communicated checkpoint, can be empty on the very first transmission on the substream.
-It allows Rancher Observability to keep track if there could be any data missing from upstream.
+It allows SUSE Observability to keep track if there could be any data missing from upstream.
 * **stream** - Object providing identification regarding which snapshots and `check_states` belong together.
 It has the following fields:
-  * **urn** - Data source and stream ID encoded as a Rancher Observability [URN](/configure/topology/identifiers.md) that matches the following convention: `urn:health:<sourceId>:<streamId>` where `<sourceId>` is the name if the external data source and `<streamId>` is a unique identifier for the health data stream.
+  * **urn** - Data source and stream ID encoded as a SUSE Observability [URN](/configure/topology/identifiers.md) that matches the following convention: `urn:health:<sourceId>:<streamId>` where `<sourceId>` is the name if the external data source and `<streamId>` is a unique identifier for the health data stream.
   * **sub_stream_id** - Optional.
 Identifier for a subset of the stream health data.
 When the stream data is distributed and reported by several agents, this allows snapshot lifecycles per `sub_stream_id`
 * **check_states** - A list of check states.
 Each check state can have the following fields:
   * **checkStateId** - Identifier for the check state in the external system
   * **message** - Optional.
-Message to display in Rancher Observability UI.
+Message to display in SUSE Observability UI.
 Data will be interpreted as markdown allowing to have links to the external system check that generated the external check state.
-  * **health** - One of the following Rancher Observability Health state values: `Clear`, `Deviating`, `Critical`.
+  * **health** - One of the following SUSE Observability Health state values: `Clear`, `Deviating`, `Critical`.
-  * **topologyElementIdentifier** - Used to bind the check state to a Rancher Observability topology element.
+  * **topologyElementIdentifier** - Used to bind the check state to a SUSE Observability topology element.
   * **name** - Name of the external check state.
   * **delete** - Flag that's interpreted as a delete request for the related `checkStateId`.
 Even if the rest of the fields for the create are present, for example, `name, health, ...` the delete will take precedence.

-## Send health to Rancher Observability
+## Send health to SUSE Observability

 Health can be sent in one JSON message via HTTP POST.
-In the example below, a snapshot containing two check states is sent to Rancher Observability from a single external monitoring system.
+In the example below, a snapshot containing two check states is sent to SUSE Observability from a single external monitoring system.

 ```bash
 curl -X POST \